AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md

    >[!NOTE]
    >
-   >If you choose 0 winners for a particular drawing, that information is not displayed on the **Winners**&nbsp;tab.
+   >If you choose 0 winners for a particular drawing, that information is not displayed on the **Winners** tab.

 1. Click **Finalize** to send the [fulfillment email](https://community.marketo.com/MarketoArticle?id=kA050000000L8A6) to the listed winners.